Debug

 .

-.
-Execution of the current context stops (the statements after nativeThrow
+Execution of the current context stops, statements after throw

-won’t be executed) and control will be passed to the first try...catch
+are not executed, and control is passed to the first try...catch

-block in the call stack.
-If no try
+block on the call stack.
+If there is no try

 or try...catch

-block exists among caller functions, TVM will terminate the transaction.
+block among calling functions, TVM terminates the transaction.

-outside of range cause an exception with exit code 5: Integer out of expected range
+outside the range cause an exception with exit code 5: Integer out of expected range

 .